appscode-cloud/docs/docs/platform/selfhost-setup/install/cloud-demo.md

 ### 11. Deploy KubeDB Platform

-Follow the documentation provided by KubeDB Platform to deploy the KubeDB Platform on your system.
+Follow the documentation provided by AppsCode to deploy the KubeDB Platform on your system.

 ### 12. Explore the Deployed Platform